Cubs vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In four games as the favorite over the last 10 matchups, the Cubs have a record of 2-2.
+- In five games as the favorite over the last 10 matchups, the Cubs have a record of 2-3.

 Cubs Betting Records & Stats

-- The Cubs have a 33-24 record in games they were listed as the moneyline favorite (winning 57.9% of those games).
+- The Cubs have been the moneyline favorite 58 total times this season.
+They've finished 33-25 in those games.

 - Chicago has played as moneyline favorites of -190 or shorter in only two games this season, which it split 1-1.

-- The implied moneyline probablility for this matchup gives the Cubs a 65.5% chance to win.
+- Based on this contest's moneyline, the Cubs' implied win probability is 65.5%.

-- Chicago has played in 120 games with a set over/under, and have combined with its opponents to go over the total 63 times (63-53-4).
+- Chicago has had an over/under set by oddsmakers 121 times, and have combined with opponents to go over the total in 63 of those games (63-54-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!